Modal Cobalt-8 | 150 custom sounds

 5 – Needless Limitations: The oscillators had no free-run option, which made the Unison pretty useless.
 The Keyboard Filter Tracking was weak.
 The MEG (modulation envelope generator) could not be assigned to control the Filter Cutoff.

-From one way looking at it all these things were trifles that could be ignored.
-On the other hand they were surprisingly irritating, because almost every original idea I came up with was blocked by Modal’s architecture choices and these “intelligent” messages.
-It’s really frustrating to me if I’m not able to take things to the next level when I know that the synth does have the potential and the company does have the ability to utilize that potential.
+From one way looking at it, these things were trifles that could be ignored.
+On the other hand they were surprisingly irritating, because it looked like the synth had been released half-baked on purpose.
+Almost every original idea I came up with was blocked by the architecture and the “intelligent” messages.
+It’s really frustrating to me if I’m not able to take things to the next level when I know that the synth does have the potential and the company does have the ability to utilize that potential (a fact which was obvious after the Argon-8 firmware update).
 Sometimes you need that “extra push over the cliff” and go to level 11, but Cobalt only went to level 10, if you know what I mean;) [link].

-Number 1 – The upgrade creates an interesting & challenging environment of features.
-If Cobalt worked and behaved like all the usual suspects, I would have probably made all too familiar Jexus-style sounds with it.
-But the refreshed blue Modal started to tread its own paths and has forced me to change my ways too.
+Number 1 – The firmware upgrade creates an interesting & challenging environment of features.
+If Cobalt worked and behaved like all the usual suspects, I would have probably made all too familiar sounds with it.
+Once refreshed, the blue machine started to tread its own paths and forced me to change my ways too.
 I appreciate that because it means less routine and less boredom.
-For me the Cobalt-8 is a player’s synth and a sound designer’s synth at the same time.
+To me the Cobalt-8 is a player’s synth and a sound designer’s synth at the same time.
 It constantly keeps me balancing between these two worlds.
 Sometimes the front panel controls are enough to come up with a nice-sounding and interesting patch, sometimes it is necessary to use all the mod matrix slots to “get there”.
 It’s easy for the simple stuff yet needs a moment of deeper thought if you want to sail out into the wider ocean.

 Number 2 – Being more than anticipated.
-Cobalt-8 has relatively low chances of being admitted to the “chameleon club” where Hydrasynth, Opsix and Modwave reign supreme, but it has a niche of its own and this niche is a large enough space to lose oneself in.
+Cobalt-8 has relatively low chances of being admitted to the “chameleon club” where Hydrasynth, Opsix / Modwave and Gaia-2 reign supreme, but it has a niche of its own and this niche has large enough space to lose oneself in.
 Using the “Vintage Mode” frees up some of the mod matrix slots that had previously been used to mimic the vintage / organic behavior.
 The new effects (like the Unisonizer) and the new filters boost the synth’s potential by a quarter.
 It’s no longer a one-trick-Modal-pony.
-Oh, and did I mention that the last time I heard a filter being so crunchy was in 2008 with my ’96 Roland JP-8000?
+Oh, and did I mention that the last time I heard a filter being so crunchy was in 2008 with my ’96 Roland JP-8000?:)

 Number 3 – Originality & uniqueness in an unfamiliar area.
 I usually use saw waves when I work with analog / VA synths because sawtooths have a lot of harmonics to use or to filter out, but Modal is the only synth where I tend to use sine and triangle waves – and I’m excited with the results.
 The produced sounds are strong yet soft, simple yet having an ear-catching presence.
 This is what I’ve said in my Argon-8 write-up: that Modals have this organic / orgasmic quality that just makes you want to keep listening to the sound the same way you want to keep eating milk chocolate.
-The Roland JD-XA has a similar kind of organic smoothness & roundedness to it, but it’s more rugged and retro-Juno sounding.
-Modal is a Modal;)
+Also, I have to finally say I’ve found a synth with the perfect envelope shape.
+I’ve always been saying that I’m not a fan of Sequential’s envelopes, so now I have to say whose envelopes fan I am – Modal’s!

 Number 5 – The price.
 There are not that many full-sized, knobby VA synths with aftertouch for that money.
-If we compare the potential with the UDO Super-6 (the British competitor), we’ll have to come to the realization that either the Cobalt-8 should cost twice as much as it costs now, or the UDO should cost half of its current price.
-Right now the UDO costs 4 times as much as the Modal.
-Truth needs to be said that UDO sounds superb to the point of being unsurpassable, and maybe this is what you’re paying for when you buy the Super-6.
-Modals can also sound top-notch, but my wild guess is that they represent a different kind of “organicness” with their sound – not exactly the one that the masses crave.
+If we make a comparison in terms of features / potential, we’ll have to come to the realization that either the Cobalt-8 should cost twice as much as it costs now, or the UDO Super-6 (the British competitor) should cost half of its current price.
+Right now the Super-6 costs 4 times as much as the Cobalt-8.
+Truth needs to be said that UDO sounds superb to the point of being unsurpassed, and maybe this is what you’re paying for when you buy the Super-6.
+Modals can also sound top-notch, but they represent a different type of “vibe” with their sound.

 COBALT V 2.0 – THINGS I DON’T LIKE

-Speaking of algorithms: Cobalt-8 has a lot of algorithms (which may seem exciting on paper), but there is no interaction between the 2 oscillators.
-The algorithms and the changes they produce in the timbre are a little bit like twins separated at birth who live solitary lives and meet only for Christmas.
-I’ll say it differently: let’s assume you choose “Spread Saw” as the 1st algorithm and “Filtered Noise” as the 2nd algorithm.
-Usually I would create some interaction between these two, for example cross-modulate oscillator number 1 with oscillator number 2.
+Speaking of algorithms: Cobalt-8 has a lot of algorithms (a fact which may seem exciting on paper), but there is no interaction between the 2 oscillators.
+The algorithms and the changes they produce in the timbre are a little bit like friends who visit each other for Christmas but otherwise live solitary lives for the rest of the year.
+I’ll say it differently: let’s assume I choose “Spread Saw” as the 1st algorithm and “Filtered Noise” as the 2nd algorithm.
+Usually I would create some interaction between these two, for example cross-modulate oscillator number 1 with oscillator number 2 (then you could look at the results as osc 1 and osc 2 having a baby).
 Alas, it’s not possible.
-You can only mix the level of the oscillators – make one louder and the other one quieter.
+You can only mix the level of the oscillators – make one louder and the other one quieter (in other words: make osc 1 and osc 2 meet up and sing together).
 Where’s the mutation, where’s the fun?
-This is the biggest letdown of the synth.
+This is the biggest letdown of the synth from my point of view.

 Speaking of the joystick – it is very good-looking and tactile, but it cannot control the modulation depth of any particular mod matrix assignment – only individual parameters.
 That’s disappointing.